Garvit-Adlakha/WhisperWire-backend/README.md

 A real-time messaging application backend built with Node.js, Express, MongoDB, and Socket.IO.

+> **Note**: The frontend code for this application can be found in the [WhisperWire Frontend Repository](https://github.com/Garvit-Adlakha/WhisperWire-frontend).

 ## Overview

 WhisperWire is a modern chat application backend that provides real-time messaging functionality, user authentication, friend management, and group chat capabilities.
 It leverages Socket.IO for real-time communication and MongoDB for data persistence.